m2w/m2w.github.com/_posts/2013-01-28-on-google-apps-for-business.md

 The setup had no failover.
 Had the server gone down, my primary email addresses would have been unreachable until fixed.
 Additionally, fully configuring and maintaining a mail server requires both time and in-depth domain knowledge.
 It also requires, and this is the main reason I started looking for an alternative, that the administrator be available and reachable.

-Since arriving in Japan, constant internet access is no longer a guarantee.
+Since arriving in Japan, constant Internet access is no longer a guarantee.
 This effectively rendered my emergency plan[^1] void.
 Worst case scenario: Not even realizing that the server is down for a couple of days.
 To compound the issue, more often than not, connectivity is shaky.
 This is already frustrating for day-to-day interaction with the server, but in an emergency it would just add unnecessary stress.

 As is, my current situation tipped the scales in favor of an alternative.
 I had a look at the big three: [Gmail](http://www.google.com/enterprise/apps/business/), [Yahoo Mail](http://smallbusiness.yahoo.com/email/) and [Outlook.com](http://office.microsoft.com/en-us/exchange/email-hosting-exchange-online-FX103739072.aspx).
 Out of these, Google simply offers the most (while also being the cheapest for my use-case).
 To me, the benefits of outsourcing email were: